alexa-samples/skill-sample-nodejs-quiz-game/step-by-step/6-publication.md

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/6-2-global-fields._TTH_.png" />

-    *  **For category, we are building a quiz game, so select "Games, Trivia, and Accessories."**  You will also be presented with a Sub Category option.
+    *  **For Category, we are building a quiz game, so select "Games, Trivia, and Accessories."**  You will also be presented with a **Sub-Category** option.
 For this skill, choose "Knowledge and Trivia."

-    *  **Testing Instructions are meant to give you an opportunity to explain things to the certification testing team.** If they need credentials to use something, or you want to explain how to use your skill so that you have a successful certification, this is the place to provide that information.
+    *  **Provide testing instructions.** Testing instructions give you an opportunity to explain your skill, and any special or possibly confusing features, to the certification team.
+A value is required in this box.

         *  Since you are using our Quiz Game Sample, make sure to add this sentence to your Testing Instructions: